a2937/technical-docs/documentation/html_getting_started.md

 To start off with, we will be running code in the browser.

-Open Visual Studio Code to a blank document and save it as _index.html_.
+Open Visual Studio Code to a blank document and save it as <em>index.html</em>.

 This tells Visual Studio Code we want features related to HTML (hyper text markup language).

 For those unaware html opening and closing tags to express elements of the page.

-Next we'll be using an _Emmet_ abbreviation to fill out a beginner html page.
+Next we'll be using an <em>Emmet</em> abbreviation to fill out a beginner html page.

 Type the following into Visual Studio Code and hit enter.